Aboriginal Foster Care NSW: The Child Placement Principle and Cultural Permanency

 If you are not Aboriginal and you are currently fostering or considering fostering an Aboriginal child, the following responsibilities apply to you:

 Cultural Support Plan implementation.
 You are responsible for the day-to-day delivery of the plan.
-This is not optional, and it will be reviewed as part of your Annual Carer Review.
+This is not optional, and the plan should be reviewed through ongoing care planning.

 Active relationship with kin.
 Where safe, you are expected to facilitate the child's relationship with their extended family — not just formal "family time" visits, but genuine community connection.